markxroberts/docker2mqtt/README.md

     'ip': <Container IP address>
 }
 ```
-The switch topic monitored is:
+The switch topic monitored by the application is:
 ```
   <MQTT_TOPIC_PREFIX>/<container>_switch/set
 ```

 # Home Assistant

-After you start the service sensors should show up in Home Assistant with a couple of minutes.
-Metadata about the container will be available as attributes, which you can then expose using template sensors.
+After you start the service, sensor and switches should show up in Home Assistant with a couple of minutes.
+Metadata about the container will be available as attributes in the sensors, which you can then expose using template sensors.
 Beware of using the switches for Home Assistant and docker2mqtt.
 You will be able to turn them off, but won't be able to turn them back on!